When Baltimore’s Police Board Was Sent to Prison

 The Sunday Sun of April 9 of this year hailed Marshall Kane's bravery and composure in defending the Massachusetts Regiment following the firing upon the citizens.
 He was the one who prevented the federal volunteers' detached companies from perhaps being alienated at the time.
 Even so, Marshall Kane opposed continuing the war, and the federal government would never pardon him for the telegrams he sent as part of one of numerous activities leading up to and soon following April 19th.
 The first was a request for information sent in the following words by a Philadelphia, Wilmington, and Baltimore railroad official: "Is it true, as claimed, that an attempt would be made to pass the volunteers from New York destined to war upon the South across your train today?"

 This interpretation of what the call for federal troops was intended to accomplish differed so significantly from that of the federal authorities—at least in Baltimore—that it essentially amounted to evidence of treason against the US government.
-The language used by the federal government at this point in the conflict can be seen in secretary Cameron's letter to Governor Hicks dated April 18, which claimed that illegal groups of Maryland residents were obstructing the movement of American troops through Maryland on their way to the defense of the capital.
+The federal government's language at this stage of the conflict is evident in Secretary Cameron's letter to Governor Hicks dated April 18, which asserted that illegal groups of Maryland residents were obstructing the movement of American troops through Maryland on their way to defend the capital.
 Marshall Kane also sent a message to Bradley T. Johnson asking for volunteers to aid Maryland in fending off beaters who had turned Baltimore's streets "red with blood."
 Kane was arrested and imprisoned as a result of these telegrams and his opposition to the use of military authority without approval from the police board.
-On June 27, this story of Kane's arrest was written by the local paper's editor in chief and later by a staff member of the Sun, beneath a black headline in 10-point type that was quite sensational in Baltimore at the time.
+Under a black headline in 10-point type that was quite sensational in Baltimore at the time, the local paper's editor in chief and later a staff member of the Sun wrote this story about Kane's arrest on June 27.

 The Arrest of Marshall Kane